Buried-Alive Fetish

 The cultural soil for both words was a genuine Victorian-era panic about premature burial, when imprecise medical death-testing made the fear rational.
 The Wikipedia survey of premature burial documents the elaborate countermeasures this anxiety produced:

-- 1896: William Tebb and Walter Hadwen co-founded the London Association for the Prevention of Premature Burial, advocating stethoscopic and other tests before burial.
+- 1896: William Tebb and Walter Hadwen co-founded the London Association for the Prevention of Premature Burial, advocating stethoscopic auscultation and other tests before burial.

 The same dread shaped the gothic imagination, most famously in Edgar Allan Poe's The Premature Burial, first published in the Philadelphia Dollar Newspaper on 31 July 1844, whose narrator declares that "the true wretchedness" is "to be buried while alive."